bruceravel/demeter/documentation/Athena/forward.rst

   simply wonderful `Emacs Code Browser
   <http://ecb.sourceforge.net/>`__

-.. todo:: links to extensions used (esp. natbib, sphinxtr, sphinx-clatex)
+.. todo:: links to extensions used (esp. sphinxcontrib-bibtex,
+          sphinxtr, sphinx-clatex)

 Almost all screenshots were made of either :demeter:`athena` or the `Gnuplot <http://gnuplot.info/>`__ window on my `KDE desktop
 <http://www.kde.org>`__.
 The screenshots of spreadsheets made from `a